By Lyndsey Hafer-Williams

 The thoughts raced around in my head and the ideas spread like wildfire.
 Planning and scheming immediately stirred up those old unhealthy patterns that were there just waiting to be unleashed.
 I reverted right back to that quick-fix mentality like it was my job and I was the CEO!

 If this sounds crazy that’s because it was!

-Those of us who have struggled or are continuing to struggle with disordered eating and resulting weight gain completely understand the insanity.
-It is something that is hard to describe to someone who has never had this battle or has only once lost weight and maintained it.
+Those of us who have struggled or continue to struggle with disordered eating and resulting weight gain completely understand the insanity.
+It is hard to describe to someone who has never had this battle or has only once lost weight and maintained it.

 Those of us who know this monster understand how heart wrenching and all consuming it can be.
 We know, at a soul level, how it feels to hate our body, hate the way we look, and hate the discomfort of dis-ease and disuse.
 We know how it feels to cry quietly in the shower, or in our car after a fast food binge, or in a dressing room when nothing fits right, or under the covers as we fall asleep.